intjonathan/big-truck-shopper/README.md

-# ram-truck-shopper
+# big-truck-shopper

 Consume a VIN and emit the payload and build sheet.
+Plan to support both Ram and Ford searches.

+## RAM

 Thanks to: https://www.ramforumz.com/threads/build-sheet-printout.248497/